 2022–2024 Distinguished Visitor

 Joaquim Jorge is an accomplished public speaker and lecturer.
-For many years he has developed a consistent collaboration with both national and international educational and research institutions.
-He is a Distinguished Invited Professor at PUC-Rio since February 2021 and was an Adjunct Professor at the University of Calgary 2006-2018.
-Joaquim Jorge has been an ACM Distinguished Speaker (2015—) and has proffered 20 keynote Talks, taught six Tutorials, and participated in eight panels at International Conferences.
-He also lectured 24 invited Classes/seminars and presented 46 invited lectures at international Universities.
+For many years, he has developed a consistent collaboration with both national and international educational and research institutions.
+He has been a Distinguished Invited Professor at PUC-Rio since February 2021, an Adjunct Professor at the Victoria University of Wellington since 2022, and the University of Calgary between 2006 and 2018.
+Joaquim Jorge has been an ACM Distinguished Speaker since 2015 and an IEEE Distinguished Visitor since 2021.
+He has proffered 20 keynote Talks, taught six Tutorials, and participated in eight panels at International Conferences.
+He also lectured 24 invited Classes/seminars and presented 46

 Email: joaquim.jorge@gmail.com